Grid2op/lightsim2grid/docs/time_series.rst

 .. code-block:: bash

-    For environment: l2rpn_neurips_2020_track2_small
+    For environment: l2rpn_neurips_2020_track2
-    Total time spent in "computer" to solve everything: 0.53s (15252 pf / s), 0.07 ms / pf)
+    Total time spent in "computer" to solve everything: 0.05s (12277 pf / s), 0.08 ms / pf)
-        - time to pre process the injections: 0.03s
+        - time to pre process the injections: 0.00s
-        - time to perform powerflows: 0.50s (16269 pf / s, 0.06 ms / pf)
+        - time to perform powerflows: 0.05s (12697 pf / s, 0.08 ms / pf)
-    In addition, it took 0.06 s to retrieve the current from the complex voltages (in total 13666.3 pf /s, 0.07 ms / pf) Comparison with raw grid2op timings
+    In addition, it took 0.00 s to retrieve the current from the complex voltages (in total 11681.3 pf /s, 0.09 ms / pf)

+    Comparison with raw grid2op timings
-    It took grid2op: 9.26s to perform the same computation This is a 15.7 speed up from TimeSerie over raw grid2op
+    It took grid2op (with lightsim2grid): 0.66s to perform the same computation This is a 13.4 speed up from TimeSerie over raw grid2op (lightsim2grid) It took grid2op (with pandapower): 14.94s to perform the same computation This is a 302.9 speed up from TimeSerie over raw grid2op (pandapower) All results match !

 In this case then, the `TimeSerie` module is more than **15** times faster than raw grid2op.